Italian Meatloaf

 • Panko: Panko is also called “Japanese bread crumbs” and are often used for deep-frying.
 They’re dry and coarse and can be found in the baking aisle or near the seafood department.
 I like to use panko in meatloaf and meatballs because they tend not to “melt” into the meat as much as fresh breadcrumbs or fine dry breadcrumbs but lend more substance to the texture.
 You can also use fresh breadcrumbs, but you’ll need 3 cups loosely packed.
 I don’t recommend fine dry plain or Italian-style breadcrumbs.

 • Dry Red Wine: Use a good red wine you would enjoy drinking.
-NON-ALCOHOLIC SUBSTITUTE: Use beef broth with two teaspoons of red wine vinegar.
+NON-ALCOHOLIC SUBSTITUTE: Use beef broth with two teaspoons of red wine vinegar added.
 (The alcohol level in red wine vinegar is negligible.)

 • Ground Beef: Use ground beef with an 80/20 or 85/15 lean-to-fat ratio for best results.